blambillotte/elixir-playground/discuss/README.md

 # Discuss
+A simple CRUD app to learn Elixir/Phoenix that mimics stack overflow.

-To start your Phoenix app:
+*To start your Phoenix app:*

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`